 - 6.1 This report provides guidance for the design team and sets out the constraints relating to the trees on site.
 Tree survey and RPA detail can be found in the Tree Survey Schedule. - 6.2 In an effort to ensure any issues are resolved from the outset it is recommended that a site visit is undertaken with the Local Authority's Planning Case Officer and Tree Officer to ensure that the approach for development and tree retention is suitable.
-John Booth Ltd would be happy to represent the client at any such meeting. - 6.3 An auditable system of arboricultural site monitoring should be factored in to the process wherever trees on or adjacent to a site have been identified for retention; this should extend to supervision by a chartered arboriculturist whenever construction and development activity is to take place within any RPA. - 6.4 Once a final layout has been decided upon an Arboricultural Impact Assessment (AIA) should be undertaken.
+I would be happy to represent the client at any such meeting. - 6.3 An auditable system of arboricultural site monitoring should be factored in to the process wherever trees on or adjacent to a site have been identified for retention; this should extend to supervision by a chartered arboriculturist whenever construction and development activity is to take place within any RPA.